 Sustainable DC 2.0 includes goals related to growing the green economy.
 Actions to reach these goals include expanding job opportunities in the climate, resilience, environment, and food industries.
 Below are several programs and resources available in the District to build jobs in the green economy.

 Department of Energy and Environment Programs

-DOEE Green Fellows have an opportunity to work for a year during their graduate studies in different departments within the agency.
+- Graduate-level students can apply for highly competitive, paid fellowships through the Green Fellows program, to work for a year during their graduate studies in different departments within the agency.

 The following programs are offered by nonprofits or for-profit businesses.
 Sustainable DC does not endorse participation in these programs, but does offer these as potential entry points for the industry.

 - Nourish DC’s technical assistance services help entrepreneurs take their new and existing food businesses to the next level.